JAAR91/Web_Scraper_Ruby/README.md

 ## Ruby's Movies WEB Scraper from Wikipedia

-> This is a web scraper that allows you to get all movies on Wikipedia and get info from each of them, also includes a search by name option which makes it easier to get the basic info from a movie.
+This project is a web scrapper made with ruby, its function is to get all the movies store on Wikipedia.

+The project includes:
+-Menu that let find the movies by index
+-A search option to look out movies by name
+-A bookmark option to compare and have a fast way to find movies again.
+-A history that lets you find that movie you saw before but you didn't bookmark it.

+The project also includes 'type sense' option to avoid invalid inputs or app crashing.
 ## Built With

-- >Ruby
+- Ruby

 ## Getting Started

-> To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple example steps.

 ### Prerequisites